animeshrisal/ai-vs-game/README.md

 python main.py
 ```

-You can choose the mode by pressingg the right arrow button.
+You can choose the mode by pressing the right arrow button.